vinaysahuhbti/sqltoelastic/README.md

-# S2M
+# S2E
-migrate data from sql to mongo
+migrate data from sql to elastic

 steps before you start
 ```
-Paste your Class in com.vs.bean (must extend Parent class)
+Paste your Class in com.vs.bean (must implement Parent class)
+By default index name is doc and type is dev, to change it change in Parent class
-Provide your impl in ResultSetConvertor
+Provide your implementation in ResultSetConvertor
+you are done...
 ```